 Muslim Institute Sixth Annual Ibn Rushd Lecture delivered by author Mohammed Hanif

-The Muslim Institute's Sixth Annual Ibn Rushd Lecture will take place on Wednesday 27 June 2018, 6-9pm, at the illustrious Art Workers' Guild Hall in London.
-Our speaker this year is British-Pakistani writer and journalist Mohammed Hanif, author of the critically acclaimed book A Case of Exploding Mangoes, which was long-listed for the Booker Prize, shortlisted for the Guardian First Book Award, and won the Commonwealth Prize for Best Book.
+Click here to view photos and see below to watch the Muslim Institute's Sixth Annual Ibn Rushd Lecture, which took place on Wednesday 27 June 2018, 6-9pm, at the illustrious Art Workers' Guild Hall in London.
+Our speaker this year was British-Pakistani writer and journalist Mohammed Hanif, author of the critically acclaimed book A Case of Exploding Mangoes, which was long-listed for the Booker Prize, shortlisted for the Guardian First Book Award, and won the Commonwealth Prize for Best Book.
 His second novel, Our Lady of Alice Bhatti, won the Wellcome Book Prize.
-He will be speaking on 'Hearts & Minds & Things That Are Not Terror'.
+He spoke on 'Hearts & Minds & Things That Are Not Terror'.

 Ibn Rushd was a master of philosophy, theology, law and jurisprudence, astronomy, geography, mathematics, medicine, physics and psychology.
 He is seen as one of the founders of secular thought in Western Europe, where his school of philosophy is known as Averroism.